interrogator/corpkit/_includes/custom/doc/doc_homepage.md

 Currently, *corpkit* works for Mac, and presumably Linux.
 Windows support is coming soon.

-{{warning}}Users are noting problems getting the software up and running, with an error on startup.
-This seems to be caused by some differences between the current SSL framework and the version being shipped with OSX.
-Anyway, I'm on it.
-Expect a fix soon!{{end}}
+{{warning}}Users have been noting problems getting the software up and running, with an error on startup.
+This issue has hopefully been fixed in the most recent versions of the tool.
+Please get in contact, however, if you find that any problems remain.{{end}}

 To download the OSX version, click the link in the menu bar.
 See the [Setup page](doc_setup.html) for (very simple) installation instructions.